Rivalz-ai/ADCS-docs/Adaptor-Developer-Guide.md

      "id": "provider-meme-001",
      "name": "meme coin trend Provider",
      "category": "Inference",
-     "description": "Provide a sentiment analysis of a meme coins and return which coi you should buy or sell", "endpoint": "https://api.sentiment-analysis.com/analyze",
+     "description": "Provide a sentiment analysis of a meme coins and return which coin you should buy or sell", "endpoint": "https://api.sentiment-analysis.com/analyze",
      "parameters": {},
      "LLM": "gpt-4o-mini",